 “Some perplexity respecting the rights of the courts to pronounce legislative acts void, because contrary to the Constitution, has arisen from an imagination that the doctrine would imply a superiority of the judiciary to the legislative power.
 It is urged that the authority which can declare the acts of another void, must necessarily be superior to the one whose acts may be declared void.
 As this doctrine is of great importance in all the American constitutions, a brief discussion of the ground on which it rests cannot be unacceptable.”

 Hamilton held the belief that the courts, given their weak and feeble state, should be able to call out the federal legislature for acts that were outside of their enumerated powers.
 Pay attention here, he did not say that the Court should be able to interpret, re-interpret and re-write laws but merely block and invalidate an unconstitutional law, leaving Congress to adjust for themselves.
-Visit my blog next week to learn more about this.
+Essentially, he is establishing that the courts, as well as every branch, are subject to the power of the Constitution.
+So, each branch must hold themselves and each other accountable to it.
+No branch reigns supreme, only the Constitution reigns supreme.

 The Constitution clearly makes the judiciary the weakest branch.
 Hamilton underscores this weakness in his Federalist 78.
-And yet, today, we find the nation losing her head over the possibility of one Supreme Court Justice.
+And yet, today, we find a nation that treats the Supreme Court with a reverence for a branch of government that the founders would likely call unAmerican.

 Friends, we have it all wrong and it’s only gotten worse and worse with time.
 The Court’s power has grown exponentially with no one and nothing to check it.
 The Court has essentially become the Constitution, while precedent and Court rulings take priority over the Constitution itself.

-And the worst part is this: the other two branches are never motivated to counter-act the Court’s ambition—as predicted by Madison—because the Court, having taken on the role of the Constitution, continues to bequeath upon the other two branches more and more power… far exceeding their Constitutional limits.
+And the worst part is this: the other two branches are never motivated to counter-act the Court’s ambition—as predicted by Madison—because the Court, having taken on the role of the Constitution, continues to bequeath upon the other two branches more and more power… far exceeding these other two branches’ Constitutional limits.
 But, as long as the Court approves, the people acquiesce and assume that the power is legitimate and final.

 Need I remind you who ultimately has the final say?